veganpolice/veganpolice.github.io/human-user-guide.md

 - I appreciate transparency and value seeing not only your output but your process.
 It helps me learn and builds trust.

 ### What do you wish colleagues didn’t do?
-- Please don't schedule meetings just to share or receive information.
+- Please don't schedule meetings just to share or receive work related information.
 Written communication is preferred.
 - I wish colleagues didn't communicate everything in direct messages.
 Public communication is preferred.

 ### How can people earn an extra gold star with you?